 On the other hand, it is equally important that the quality of learning isn’t compromised if you do choose an online method.
 Ensure to ask what kind of contact you will get with a tutor, what resources you will have access to and how long for.
 Any good provider should give you access to a dedicated tutor and learning resources.

 When it comes to exams, you will have to travel to take these whether or not you choose a classroom-based course.
 Ensure that your provider gives you plenty of choice when it comes to exam dates and locations so you don’t have to travel too far!
-Astutis for example, offers exams in 17 different locations throughout the United Kingdom.
+Astutis has over over 180 exam centres around the world, so you'll have lots to choose from.

 Researching a provider will tell you how much in-house experience they have.
 There is nothing stopping you from finding out more about the tutors on their website or asking the potential provider.